Just over a year ago I attended a one day event as part of a

 **Registration for The Untethered Wife is currently CLOSED.
-It will re-open again December 2017.
-To be on the ‘first to know’ list for the next class starting January 2018 please join my mailing list by entering your details below.
+To be on the ‘first to know’ list for the next class in 2018, please join my mailing list by entering your details below.

 Need Clarity on What Your ‘Future Self’ Wants?